bijubayarea/test-terraform-deploy-nginx-kubernetes-eks/README.md

 **Step 7: Initialize the working directory**

-* Run `terraform init` command in the working directory.
-It will download all the necessary providers and all the modules
+* Run `terraform init` command in the working directory, which will download all the necessary providers and all the modules

 **Step 8: Create a terraform plan**

-* Run `terraform plan` command in the working directory.
-It will give the execution plan
+* Run `terraform plan` command in the working directory, which  will give the execution plan

   ```
   Plan: 6 to add, 0 to change, 0 to destroy.